Contact

 #7 - Clean up between showingstips to selling your home during the colder seasons

-Do your absolute best to tidy up as best as you can between showings.
-In colder climates, potential buyers may be coming into the home with their shoes on (hopefully they would be courteous enough to leave them at the door) and track in slush and snow.
+An overlooked aspect of selling your home in the winter is clean up.
+Do your absolute best to tidy up between showings.
+In colder climates, potential buyers may be coming into the home with their shoes on (hopefully they would be courteous enough to leave them at the door) and may track in dirt, slush and snow.

-And don't just expect people to follow the rules.
+Also, don't just expect people to follow the rules.
 Put up a sign on the front door that is clearly visible, politely asking people to remove their boots and leave them on the trays at the door.

 Ensure you don’t lose focus on the outside walkways too; they are just as important and should be de-iced/cleared regularly.